An easy recipe for sauteed green beans cooked in butter and seasoned with garlic and crushed red peppers. Just don’t

 You want them to be tender.
 But they should still have a bite – much like “al dente” when cooking spaghetti.
 You don’t want them to be mushy or droopy.

 On the other hand, you certainly don’t want them too crunchy!
 Raw string beans do not taste very good.
 Although I hear that when young and picked fresh from one’s garden, they most certainly are.

 But you’ll need to double-check in your kitchen.
-Because as you know, cooking equipment vary greatly, and this includes your cooking range as well as your pan.
+Because as you know, cooking equipment varies greatly, and this includes your cooking range as well as your pan.

 Should I blanch green beans before stir-frying?